-As of June 2017, the capital structure of Mentor Capital is approximately 22.5 Million shares and 7.5 Million warrants.
-The proceeds of the warrants at the current strike prices are $11 Million.
+As of June 30, 2017, the capital structure of Mentor Capital is approximately 22.6 Million shares and 6.7 Million Series D warrants.
+The proceeds of the warrants at the current strike prices are $10.8 Million.

-The Mentor structure is unique and has extreme flexibility that allows management a number of tools to increase the likelihood of timely funding.
-Management created the capital structure and received an SEC “no comment” letter and approval under USC 1145.
+The Mentor structure is unique and has the extreme flexibility that allows management a number of tools to increase the likelihood of timely funding.
+Management created the capital structure and received a SEC “no comment” letter and approval under 11 U.S.C. § 1145.
 As such, MNTR management is well versed in the nuances of the formation documents that allow MNTR to proceed along funding paths that are most beneficial to all parties.

 The warrants are freely tradable and the shares that spring from the warrants are immediately freely trading.
 The warrants are already in the hands of approximately 1,200 warrant holders.
-If a warrant is not exercised timely when called, it can be reassigned by the company to another person to be exercised by them.
+If a warrant is not exercised timely when called, it can be reassigned by the company to another designee and be redeemed and exercised by them.
 Several hundred shareholders have asked to be designated to redeem warrants if the original holder does not exercise.

 The (i) low dilution ratio of shares to warrants, (ii) freely tradable nature of warrants, (iii) immediate tradability of shares, and (iv) reassigning of warrants all are factors that would favor warrant exercise upon accumulation of assets.